MicrosoftDocs/Managed-Desktop/managed-desktop/operate/config-setting-ref.md

 Microsoft Managed Desktop includes a set of default proxy exceptions that are required for the service to operate.
 The default exclusion list may only be modified by the Microsoft Managed Desktop service.
 For more information, see [Network configuration for Microsoft Managed Desktop](../prepare/network.md).

-The proxy site exceptions added in the Microsoft Managed Desktop admin center are added to the default proxy exceptions included with the Microsoft Managed Desktop service.
+The proxy site exceptions added in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) are added to the default proxy exceptions included with the Microsoft Managed Desktop service.

 > [!NOTE]
 > Updating the default proxy exception list is always prioritized over customer deployments.
 This means that your staged deployment will be paused if there is a deployment for the default proxy exception list.